benwilcock/spring-rsocket-demo/docs/request-response.md

 ## How To Do It

 In this recipe you will see that the amount of code required to build an RSocket server with Spring Boot is very small.
 To keep things simple, the code has been provided for you but you should examine the code when directed so that you become familiar with it.
+You could even build the code yourself if you prefer.

 Before you start, make sure you have all the [prerequisites][pre] installed.
 It's also helpful if you've followed the [first recipe][recipe], and in particular, that you have prepared the `rsocket-cli` for use in the terminal window that you want to use.